Nexuto/Nexuto/NodeSchemaSpec.md

 - The UI should enforce **real-time validation** of connections.
 - The execution order should follow **dependency graphs**.
 - Nodes should support **parallel processing where applicable**.

-This schema ensures an intuitive and scalable AI node management system. 🚀